IV RANK AND PROBABILITY

 The high IV Rank provides rich premium and as the option life-cycle unfolds and this volatility decreases, the option time value implodes and the option decreases in value allowing profits to be realized earlier in the life-cycle without waiting until expiration of the contract.
 Leading to consistent income generation in a high-probability manner without guessing which way the stock will move.

-Selling a put contract at 1 standard deviation out of the money yields a greater than 80% success since 68.2% resides within the 1 standard deviation and 13.6% remains in the second standard deviation in the positive direction of probability.
+Options delta is a proxy for probability of success thus a delta of -0.15 in absolute terms is 0.15 or an 85% probability (1.0 - 0.15 = 0.85) of the option expiring worthless at expiration.
+Translating this into standard deviations, one standard deviation captures 68.2% of all future stock movements while two standard deviations capture 95.4%.
+Selling a put contract at ~0.15 delta is roughly setting the strike 1 standard deviation out of the money since 68.2% resides within the 1 standard deviation and 13.6% remains in the second standard deviation in the positive direction of probability.
 Sticking with 2 standard deviations and not assuming any outliers, 100% of all stock movements less the second standard deviation in the positive direction and less the one standard deviation in both directions we arrive at a Delta of 16 or an 82% probability of the stock not moving below this price (100% - (68.2% + 13.6%)).
-Coupling the probabilities with rich IV in an option selling environment is the key to options success.
+Coupling the probabilities with high IV stocks is the key to options success.